radareorg/radare2-book/src/first_steps/expressions.md

 ```

 Some more examples:

 ```
 [0x4A13B8C0]> ? $m + $l
 140293837812900 0x7f98b45df4a4 03771426427372244 130658.0G 8b45d000:04a4 140293837812900 10100100 140293837812900.0 -0.000000
 ```

+Disassembling the very next instruction after the current one

 ```
 [0x4A13B8C0]> pd 1 @ +$l
 0x4A13B8C2   call 0x4a13c000